madiver/dasVSide/README.md

-﻿Create, import, and manage DAS Trader hotkeys with a clean, version-friendly workflow in VS Code.
+Create, import, and manage DAS Trader hotkeys with a clean, version-friendly workflow in VS Code.
 This extension turns Hotkey.htk into readable `.das` scripts plus a canonical `keymap.yaml`, and compiles them back into deterministic Hotkey.htk output.

 ## Overview